Photo by Scott Griessel, Creatista.

 Apply Now

-Thank you so much for your interest in the Tucson Fringe Festival board and volunteer staff.
-We are an all volunteer 501(c)3 organization.
-We provide artists from Tucson and all over the country a low-cost, low-risk way to produce original work by providing venues, marketing, front-of-house, and housing.
-Tucson Fringe artists receive 100% of their ticket revenue.
+Thank you so much for your interest in the Tucson Fringe board and volunteer staff.
+We are a 501(c)3 organization.
+We provide artists from Tucson and all over the country a low-cost, low-risk way to produce original work by providing venues, marketing, front-of-house, and sometimes housing.
+Tucson Fringe artists receive 80% of their ticket revenue.
 Like most Fringe Festivals we are unjuried and uncensored, which means we don’t hand-pick who performs.
 Artists apply to the festival and we choose by lottery.
 Audience members vote on their favorites during the festival weekend and we give awards at the end.

-The Fringe Festival is our main event each year, but we also produce Brews with the Bard, an annual Shakespeare themed pub crawl in April, and a multi-media event in the summer.
-Before Covid-19 hit, plans were in the works for quarterly events, including a Family Fringe, geared towards entertaining youth ages 5-15 and their families.
+The Fringe Festival is our main event each year.
+In the past, we also produced Beer with the Bard, an annual Shakespeare themed event in April to celebrate William Shakespeare’s birthday, and several one-night only events.
+Before the pandemic, plans were in the works for quarterly events, including a Family Fringe, geared towards entertaining youth ages 5-15 and their families.
+Our hope is to return to producing many events throughout the year.

 As an organization, we believe diversity fuels the spirit, fosters meaningful connections, and cultivates a creative and conscientious community.
 We value everyone’s unique self and understand each person has different abilities and capacities.
 We are committed to inclusion across identity including but not limited to ethnicity, culture, gender, age, religion, orientation, and experience.

-Sounds pretty cool, right?
+Our organization offers many fun and exciting experiences.
 Want to get in on the fun?
-We are looking for new Board members and we are always looking for new Volunteers.
+We are looking for new board members and we are always looking for volunteers.

 FRINGE VOLUNTEER STAFF:

-We have 14 Festival Operating Committees (FOC) that do the work to prepare for our big festival in January and some smaller jobs preparing for our smaller events in April, July, and September/October.
-Each FOC is made up of volunteer staff and/or board members.
-As a volunteer staff member you will serve on one of the FOCs, depending on your level of commitment and particular strengths or areas of interest.
+We have multiple jobs to prepare for our big festival in January.
+As a volunteer staff member, you will be an essential part of preparing for the festival, depending on your level of commitment and particular strengths or areas of interest.

 FRINGE FESTIVAL BOARD:

-As a 501(c)3 the board is the main decision making body of the organization.
+As a 501(c)3 non-profit, the board is the main decision making body of the organization.
 They meet once a month to implement the action plan of the Executive Director.
-There’s more info about serving on the board on the next page.
+Specific duties of board members will vary depending on their roll and if they choose to be an elected officer of the board.

 Apply Now